lafka/linedancer/README.md

 linedancer
 ==========

+**This was an early experiment with Erlang/OTP, for something more production ready you should checkout [extend/ranch](https://github.com/extend/ranch).**

 A protocol agnostic tcp/ip gateway that runs in the upper layer of the OSI stack

 ## Introduction
-Linedancer is a little framework for creating non-blocking TCP/IP servers based roughly based on the writings of Serge Aleynikov (http://www.trapexit.org/Building_a_Non-blocking_TCP_server_using_OTP_principles).
+Linedancer is a little framework for creating non-blocking TCP/IP servelrs based roughly based on the writings of Serge Aleynikov (http://www.trapexit.org/Building_a_Non-blocking_TCP_server_using_OTP_principles).

 The server is just a library which you can include in your application, in it's